-- Each individual section comprises the balance allocated to a participating bank.
-This balance is made up of the basic levies and supplements paid by the bank (the latter of which are used in the event of a balance increase to adjust for the fact that basic levies had been set on the basis of a lower deposit volume).
-The target size for each bank is 0.4% of its deposit base. - The general section comprises the risk-weighted levies payable by banks, i.e. the risk-weighted levy and risk-weighted supplement.
-The target size for all banks taken together is 0.4% of their total deposit base.
+- The individual part consists of balances per participating banks.
+These balances are built up with the levies paid by the banks based on the individual size of guaranteed deposits.
+The size must remain 0.4% of its deposit base for each bank. - The general section comprises the risk-weighted levies payable by banks.
+The target size for all banks taken together remains 0.4% of their total deposit base.

-The method of calculating the levies payable into the Deposit Guarantee Fund is set out in the Bbpm and the Regulation on Risk Indicators for Payments into the Deposit Guarantee Scheme (Regeling risico-indicatoren bijdragen depositogarantiestelsel Wft).
+The method of calculating the levies payable into the Deposit Guarantee Fund is set out in the Bbpm and the Regulation on Risk Indicators for Payments into the Deposit Guarantee Scheme (Regeling risico-indicatoren bijdragen depositogarantiestelsel Wft 2024).

 DNB calculates the amount in deposits covered by the DGS (deposit base).
-Based among other things on its assessment of the SCV file, the bank's internal Audit Department (IAD) report and the external auditor's assurance report (ISAE 3402 statement), DNB assesses whether the bank's SCV reporting49can be used as the deposit base for calculating its levy (see Chapter 3).
-If that is not the case, DNB will determine the deposit base on the basis of the number of accounts and account balances reported by the bank50.
+Based among other things on its assessment of the SCV file, the bank's internal Audit Department (IAD) report and the external auditor's assurance report (ISAE 3402 statement), DNB assesses whether the bank's SCV reporting51 can be used as the deposit base for calculating its levy (see Chapter 3).

+If that is not the case, DNB will determine the deposit base on the basis of the number of accounts and account balances reported by the bank52.
 Generally, this calculation results in levies that are a few percentage points higher, since the fact that an account holder may have multiple accounts is not taken into account.
-In exceptional cases, DNB will determine the deposit base on basis of numbers of customers and balances51.
+In exceptional cases, DNB will determine the deposit base on basis of numbers of customers and balances53.